Top 27 Dog-Friendly Beaches in Washington State

 4. Double Bluff Beach / Double Bluff Beach and Off-Leash Area – Freeland, WA

 Double Bluff Beach is an off-leash dog park in Washington.
 All kinds of dogs are welcome to enjoy the sandy shores.
-The area is 24,354 feet on the southern side of Whidbey Island.
-The dog park has a separate entrance.
-Until they reach the off-leash area, dogs must be on a leash.
+The park is 24,354 feet on the southern side of Whidbey Island.
+It has a separate entrance.
+Dogs must be on a leash until they reach the off-leash area.

 Double Bluff Beach has beautiful views of the ocean and Mt.
 Rainer.
 This oceanfront park is also superb for hiking.
 The gentle waves, smooth breezes, and shallow waters make a dog-friendly vacation memorable.